Facebook Pixel How to Create a Reflection in Photoshop (6 Easy Steps)

 Figure #5 move tool

-Next select your MOVE tool from your tool palette (see Figure #6 right – “v” is the keyboard shortcut) and grab the flipped layer and drag it down until the images start to line up where the reflection will begin.
-In my image I’m using the edge of the sidewalk in front of the diner.
-If it doesn’t line up perfectly don’t worry about it, you can mask any imperfect bits out later in step six.
+Then grab the flipped layer and drag it down until the images start to line up where the reflection will begin.
+In my image, I’m using the edge of the sidewalk in front of the diner.
+If it doesn’t line up perfectly, don’t worry about it; you can mask any imperfect bits in Step Six.

-Now you want to have something that looks like Figure #7 below.
-The reflection is in roughly the right position.
-Make sure you don’t move side to side, just down, otherwise you’ll have gaps on the edges of your reflection.
+Now you want to have something that looks like my example below.
+The reflection should be roughly in the right position.
+Just make sure you don’t move the selected area side to side – it should only go down.
+Otherwise, you’ll have gaps on the edges of your reflection.

-NOTE: once you’ve selected the Move Tool, you can also use the up and down arrows on your keyboard to move the layer up and down.
+Note: Once you’ve selected the Move Tool, you can use the up and down arrows on your keyboard to move the layer up and down.
 This works great for smaller adjustments when you get it close to position.

 Figure #6

-From your layers panel change the layer blend mode to one of the “lighten mode”.
-You will find the layers blend modes near the top of your layers panel, next to “opacity”.
-By default the blend mode is “normal”.
+You will find the layer blend modes near the top of your Layers panel, next to the Opacity slider.
+(By default, the blend mode is set to Normal.)

 layer-blend-modes